English Orientation Packet

 COMMISSARY PROCEDURES

 Commissary deliveries are made once a week.
 Specific items that are available to inmates can be found in the enclosed property matrix.
-Property and commissary are classification level specific and are directly tied to the behavior and history of each inmate.
+Property and commissary are classification level and Housing specific.
 Inmates must have money in their account to order commissary.
 Commissary price lists are subject to change without notice.
 If changes are made, an updated list will be placed on the tablet.
 Commissary order forms are available through the tablet or kiosk once a week.
-Completed orders will be turned in Sunday night at the beginning of the evening shift.
+Completed orders must be submitted by Sunday night at the beginning of the evening shift.
 No late forms will be accepted.
 Only items on the commissary order form may be purchased.
 Orders that total more than the maximum amount allowed may be rejected in entirety or will be reduced by the commissary officer until the cost is under the limit.
 Completed orders will be delivered to inmates in their housing units.
 Commissary schedules are subject to change.
 In order to receive commissary, the following procedures must be followed:

 1.ID cards must be presented to staff upon delivery;